boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

   occurring any number of times in the same packet.
 This Information Element echoes the order of extension headers and number of consecutive occurrences of the same extension header type in a Flow.

-: If several extension headers chains are observed in a Flow, each header chain MUST be exported in a separate ipv6ExtensionHeaderCount IE.
+: If several extension header chains are observed in a Flow, each header chain MUST be exported in a separate ipv6ExtensionHeaderCount IE.

 : The same extension header type may appear several times in an ipv6ExtensionHeaderCount Information Element.